How to Grow Mouse Melons

 While growing mouse melons, I found the following tips to be very useful!

-- Collecting Seeds - If you wish to replant mouse melons the next season, the steps for seed collection is quite easy.
+If you wish to replant mouse melons the next season, the steps for seed collection is quite easy.
 To collect seeds, allow the mouse melon fruits to become so ripe on the plants that they fall off.
-The fruit that fall from the plant can then be collected and placed in a warm area in your home to ripen even further for a few more days.
+The fruit that falls from the plant can then be collected and placed in a warm area in your home to ripen even further for a few more days.
 After they have fully ripened, cut the fruit open and squeeze the seeds out into a glass of declorinated water.
 Allow the seeds to sit in the water for a few days, or until they begin to fall to the bottom.
 Strain off any excess plant material left behind and allow the seeds to dry on a paper towel.
 Once dry, store them in a paper envelope.

-- Prune When Necessary - As the season progresses, the vines will create a thick mass of foliage on the trellis.
+As the season progresses, the vines will create a thick mass of foliage on the trellis.
 When this starts to happen, some of the leaves will start to yellow as they become choked off from sunlight.
 To reduce the risk of disease and insect pests, trim off these dying leaves.

-- Compost Tea as a Foliar Spray - Every other week, or after soaking rains, mist the upper and undersides of the mouse melon foliage with a compost tea spray.
+Every other week, or after soaking rains, mist the upper and undersides of the mouse melon foliage with a compost tea spray.
 This natural spray will not only provide extra nutrition for the plant, but it will also create healthier leaves.
 Forming a thin residue on the foliage, the compost tea will also help to create a natural insect barrier!

 Mouse Melon Review